4k4xs4pH1r3/offensive-security/Linux/Kali/DebiantoKali.md

 ### Add Kali Repo for Debian

-On a standard, clean install of Debian Distro Based Linux, you should have the following entry present in /etc/apt/sources.list:
+On a standard, clean install of Debian Distro-Based Linux, you should have the following entry present in /etc/apt/sources.list:
 ```
 sudo nano /etc/apt/sources.list
 ```